-A federal Employer Identification Number, nicknamed an EIN, is the unique nine-digit number that helps the IRS identify your business.
+A federal Employer Identification Number, nicknamed an EIN or FEIN, is the unique nine-digit number that helps the IRS identify your business.
 Think of it as your company’s social security number: you use this number when you file and pay your business taxes.

 Simple time tracking that syncs with payroll.